grz0zrg/fsynth/documentation/mk/docs/index.md

 - Web. browser such as [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)) (recommended), Safari or [Firefox](https://www.mozilla.org/fr/firefox/new)
     * MIDI is not supported by Firefox / Safari at the moment
 - Mid-range GPU
-    * Fragment was tested with a GeForce GTX 970
+    * Fragment was developed with a GeForce GTX 970
 - Mid-range multi-core CPU
 - Not necessary but a MIDI device such as a MIDI keyboard is recommended